soeai/mappgraph/index.md

 ![GitHub Logo](/images/train_test.png)

+#### 3. Generating graphs from traffic chunks

+Running notebook *“generating_graphs.ipynb”* to convert all traffic chunks into graphs and save all of the graphs in 2 folder train_graphs and test_graphs (training and testing samples are determined by *‘train_test_info.json’*).

+There are two more hyper-parameters we need to input in the notebook before generating graphs.
+(N and window t).
+Each set of hyper-parameters (N, t) will also produce different set of graphs.

+The combination of all parameters we use to run experiments:

 ### Publications

 1. Thai-Dien Pham, Thien-Lac Ho, Tram Truong-Huu, Tien-Dung Cao, Hong-Linh Truong, "MAppGraph: Mobile-App Classification on Encrypted Network